I have a passion for animals. I enjoy researching and writing educational articles to help dog and cat owners become better pet parents.

 Because it is very difficult to ice a dog's mouth or tongue, simply fill his water bowl with ice cubes.
-The ice cold water will numb the area for a short period of time, bringing some much needed relief.
-Obviously, it is best to apply ice directly to the burned area, in a baggie or wrapped in cloth.
+The ice-cold water will numb the area for a short period of time, bringing some much-needed relief.
+Obviously, it is best to apply ice directly to the burned area, in a baggie, or wrapped in cloth.
 If your dog allows this, great!

 It is important to note that mouth burns can take a long time to heal.
 This is because the mouth is always wet and tends to become infected easily.
 If your dog's mouth does not heal or he seems to be in pain (due to an infection), take him to the veterinarian, as antibiotics may be necessary.